 - Peanut butter morsels – While you could leave these out they add so much more peanut butter goodness to the cookie.

-- White chocolate morsels – Or substitute milk chocolate morsel.
+- White chocolate morsels – Or substitute milk chocolate or semi-sweet chocolate chips.

-- Vanilla extract – This recipe uses a full tablespoon of vanilla for a deep flavor and enticing vanilla aroma.
-Use homemade vanilla extract for an even better taste!
+- Vanilla extract – This recipe uses a full Tablespoon of vanilla for a deep flavor and enticing vanilla aroma.
+Use my homemade vanilla extract for an even better taste!

-Let the cookies cool in the pan for a few minutes before transferring them to a wire rack.
-Enjoy!
+- Let the cookies cool in the pan for a few minutes before transferring them to a wire rack.

 Of course.
 I love putting a twist on the usual chocolate-peanut butter pairing by using the white Reese’s cups.
 Plus, they’re more festive for the holidays!
 However, milk chocolate Reese’s would taste great here.
 You can keep the white chocolate morsels or swap them out for milk chocolate too.